Meet The Executive Team

 Brian Esposito, Deputy Secretary for Procurement

-Brian joined the Department of General Services in January 2023 as Chief Procurement Officer after over thirteen years in public sector procurement with the Metropolitan Transportation Authority of New York (MTA).
-Brian has held staff and management positions including Customer Service Specialist, Special Duty Supervisor, Senior Process Specialist, Associate Staff Analyst, Purchasing Supervisor, Manager-Capital Construction/Program Management, and Assistant Director of Material Management, gaining exposure to and experience with all aspects of supply chain & procurement.
-Prior to joining the MTA, Brian enjoyed a short stint with American Lawyer Media and multi-year experience working the other side of the desk as an account executive for Ricoh Business Solutions, providing a different perspective for purchasing, negotiation and contract structure.
+Brian has more than 13 years of public sector procurement experience, having filled a post where he took on increasing responsibility with the Metropolitan Transportation Authority of New York.
+Deputy Secretary Esposito has held staff and management positions including Customer Service Specialist, Special Duty Supervisor, Senior Process Specialist, Associate Staff Analyst, Purchasing Supervisor, Manager-Capital Construction/Program Management, and Assistant Director of Material Management, gaining exposure to and experience to all aspects of supply chain & procurement.
+Prior to joining the MTA, Brian enjoyed a short stint with American Lawyer Media and multi-year experience working on the vendor side of the supply chain as an account executive for Ricoh Business Solutions, providing a different perspective for purchasing, negotiation, contract structure and management.

-Brian holds a bachelor's degree in Corporate Communications from the College of Staten Island (part of the City University of New York system), and enjoys spending time with his wife and three daughters.
+Brian holds a bachelor's degree in Corporate Communications from the College of Staten Island (part of the City University of New York system), and currently resides in Manalapan, New Jersey with his wife and three daughters.

 Kerry L. Kirkland, Deputy Secretary for Diversity, Inclusion & Small Business Opportunities